Vigils held nationwide as country mourns students shot, killed in Michigan State University shooting

 RELATED | Some MSU students critical of text message from school during shooting

 Investigators are still working to determine a motive, and said McRae had no connection to the victims or the university.
-He did have a history of mental illness.
+He did have a history of mental illness and was described as a loner.

 Records show he also served 18 months in prison for a weapons charge, beginning in 2019.